- New Jersey Sexual Harassment Lawyer

 Employment discrimination can be separated into several different categories.
 These categories include race, color, age, sex, pregnancy, gender identity, disability, and many other types of discrimination that an employer may use to undermine your employment rights.

 New Jersey’s Law Against Discrimination (LAD) provides protections for employees who are subjected to intentional workplace discrimination because of one or more of the traits listed above.
-The LAD also offers protections for prospective employees that are engaged in the hiring process.
+The LAD also offers protections for prospective employees who are engaged in the hiring process.
 In addition to the LAD, numerous federal laws prohibit various types of discrimination in the workplace.

 Race Discrimination